 How one church changed from event provider only to growing their church

 A church in Canada held a yearly community BBQ that was extremely popular.
 Though year after year they had a great turnout at the event, few people came to church after it.
-The event cost a lot in terms of time and people power and few months before the yearly event, the coordinator contacted me, shared her frustration and asked what she should do.
+The event cost a lot in terms of time and people power and a few months before the yearly event, the coordinator contacted me, shared her frustration and asked what she should do.

 I asked her if they did anything to follow-up after the event and she said "No."